OpenTreeOfLife/reference-taxonomy/doc/method/method-sources.md

 **Curation**
 It is not uncommon to have taxa as OTUs in phylogenetic studies that do not occur in OTT.
-This can be due to a delay in curation by NCBI itself, a delay in importing a fresh NCBI version into OTT, a morphological study with otherwise unknown species, or other causes.
+This can happen when OTT does not contain the latest version of a source taxonomy, or when none of the source taxonomies contain the taxon.
 To handle this situation, we developed a user interface that allows curators to create new taxon records along with relevant documentation (publications, databases, and so on).
 New taxon records are saved into a specific GitHub repository, and these records are then linked from the OTT taxonomy files and user interfaces so that provenance is always available.

 ### Characterization of sources